masa-finance/masa-oracle/docs/welcome-to-masa/welcome-to-masa.md

 The AI industry is at a critical juncture.
 A few centralized players currently dominate the landscape, controlling access to large language models (LLMs) and compute resources.
 This centralization has led to several issues:

-- LLMs are often unfair to people, failing to properly attribute outputs ts to data sources.
+- LLMs are often unfair to people, failing to properly attribute outputs to data sources.
 This has resulted in lawsuits and risks for companies using these models.
 - As general purpose LLMs become commoditized, the most valuable AI applications will be the most specialized ones.
 However, building specialized AI requires access to specialized training data, which is not readily available.
 - Leading compute and inference providers charge high prices and can arbitrarily deny service to builders, stifling innovation and limiting access.